 17-OH progesterone17-hydroxyprogesterone; Progesterone - 17-OH

-17-OH progesterone is a blood test that measures the amount of 17-OH progesterone, a hormone produced by the adrenal glands and gonads.
+17-OH progesterone is a blood test that measures the amount of 17-OH progesterone.
+This is a hormone produced by the adrenal glands and sex glands.

 How the Test is Performed

 A blood sample is needed.
 Most of the time blood is drawn from a vein located on the inside of the elbow or the back of the hand.

 Venipuncture is the collection of blood from a vein.
 It is most often done for laboratory testing.

 In infants or young children, a sharp tool called a lancet may be used to puncture the skin.

 - The blood collects in a small glass tube called a pipette, or onto a slide or test strip.